-The Mississippi State University Libraries is composed of the Mitchell Memorial Library (Main Library), the Bob and Karen Luke Library (College of Architecture, Art, and Design), the College of Veterinary Medicine Library, the Jackson Design Center Library and the Phil Hardin Foundation Libraries (MSU – Meridian College Park Campus and the Riley Campus).
+The Mississippi State University Libraries is composed of the Mitchell Memorial Library (Main Library), the Old Main Academic Center, the Bob and Karen Luke Library (College of Architecture, Art, and Design), the College of Veterinary Medicine Library, the Jackson Design Center Library and the Phil Hardin Foundation Libraries (MSU – Meridian College Park Campus and the Riley Campus).

 The University Libraries include a collection of over 2,000,000 volumes and over 100,000 journal/serial titles including print and electronic formats.
 The Libraries regularly receive many of the publications of leading universities and scholarly societies.
 The Libraries provide a full complement of full-text journals as well as scholarly journals and online databases available online accessible from offices, dorms and from off campus.
 The Libraries provide a full range of individual reference services including customized instruction sessions, one-on-one consultations and e-mail and online chat reference services.
 Providing services and resources to distance education students is a priority on campus with growing online degree options.